Todd Kinchen

-Todd Kinchen (born January 7, 1969) is a former professional American football player who played wide receiver for seven seasons in the National Football League (NFL) for the Los Angeles / St. Louis Rams, the Denver Broncos, and the Atlanta Falcons.
+Todd Kinchen (born January 7, 1969) is an American former professional football player who was a wide receiver for seven seasons in the National Football League (NFL) for the Los Angeles / St. Louis Rams, Denver Broncos, and Atlanta Falcons.
+He was selected by the Rams in the third round of the 1992 NFL draft.
 He currently holds an NFL record with two punt return touchdowns in a single game, which he shares with 13 other players.
 His father is Gaynell "Gus" Kinchen, a member of the 1958 LSU Tigers football team and one of the famed Chinese Bandits.
 His brother Brian also played in the NFL.